Will you come stay this while with me,

 Ruthie listens, seeking any clue as to what lies below.
 A drum thumps, the air rustles.
 Perhaps her metal cuboid is channeling the Wootton music room, the percussion class in session?
 No, she realizes.
 It’s the beating of her heart and vibrating of her knees.

-Her footing is firm.
-Ruthie stands still.
+Her thrift store boots are still.
 She can turn back.
 With her feet on the pinnacle of the rock stairs, she procrastinates.
 She’ll miss History, but her “C” is solid in there.
 The fifteen-year-old shuffles a step lower.

 She lacks extra-curricular activities; her aunt is home asleep.
 She has no new poem to write.
 Running her fingers through her unruly hair, she realizes it’s unwashed now for a third day in a row.
 But it’s not likely she’ll be hanging out with supermodels anytime soon.